impressto/arcana/README.md

 ## 📄 License

-This project is completely open source and free
+This project is completely open source and free.